jeremykes/canvas/readme.md

 Publish the assets and primary configuration file using the `canvas:install` Artisan command:

-NOTE: Before running the below, please make sure your `.env` file is updated and using your prefered database driver.
+NOTE: Before running the below command, please make sure your `.env` file is updated and using your prefered database driver.
 By default, canvas will use `sqlite` database to create a new user.

 ```bash
 php artisan canvas:install